jolibrain/deepdetect/README.md

 ##### Caffe version

-By default DeepDetect automatically relies on a modified version of Caffe, https://github.com/beniz/caffe/tree/master This version includes many improvements over the original Caffe, such as sparse input data support, exception handling, various additional losses and layers.
+By default DeepDetect automatically relies on a modified version of Caffe, https://github.com/beniz/caffe/tree/master This version includes many improvements over the original Caffe, such as sparse input data support, exception handling, class weights, object detection, and various additional losses and layers.

 ##### Implementation